Mike-Honey/sars-cov-2-genomes/README.md

 # sars-cov-2-genomes
-DataViz Projects on topic of SARS-CoV-2 genomic sequencing, featuring search/matching of mutations (AA Substitutions).
+DataViz Projects on topic of SARS-CoV-2 genomic sequencing, featuring search/matching of mutations (AA Substitutions, Spike, Nuceleotide insertions, deletions, reversions etc).

 ## gisaid - mutation matches - countries

 Filter recent gisaid data by Continent/Country and by Lineage, date range etc.

-Select any mutation from the AA Substitutions to chart the frequency of sequences with that mutation by country, over time.
-Top 5 countries (by sample volume) shown.
+Select any mutation(s) from the list to chart the frequency of sequences with that mutation by country, over time.
+Top 7 countries (by sample volume) shown.

 The note at the top-right and grey chart across the bottom show the sample size for all Lineages.